 The Arsenal Foundation

-In 2012, Arsenal launched the the Arsenal Foundation, through which the Club supports a range of Save the Children’s education work both domestically and internationally.
+In 2012, Arsenal launched the Arsenal Foundation, through which the club supports a range of Save the Children’s education work both domestically and internationally.

 Overseas, the Arsenal Foundation is funding an exciting three year project in China; helping to dramatically improve the quality of education of at least 15,000 disadvantaged children aged 6 to 15, in some of Beijing’s most under-resourced schools.